Tiledesk/.github/profile/README.md

   |
   <b><a href="https://developer.tiledesk.com/community/?utm_source=github" target="_blank">Community</a></b>
 </h3>

+### Welcome to Tiledesk 👋
-Welcome to Tiledesk, the ultimate open-source platform for developers building Agentic-AI applications.
+Tiledesk is the ultimate open-source platform to automate your company with Agentic-AI applications.
 <br>
 <br>
 Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated workflows in minutes.
 Ready for real-world use cases across Support, Operations and more, with Visual Automations Designer, Multi-agents, humans in the loop (HITL), Model Context Protocol (MCP) support, native RAGs, APIs and more!